weenfan/Kratom/doc/build-osx.md

 Running
 -------

-It's now available at `./indocoind`, provided that you are still in the `src` directory.
+It's now available at `./kratomd`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./indocoind` to get the filename where it should be put, or just try these
+Run `./kratomd` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=indocoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/indocoin/indocoin.conf"
+    echo -e "rpcuser=kratomrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/kratom/kratom.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/indocoin/indocoin.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/kratom/kratom.conf"

 When next you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours.

 Other commands:

-    ./indocoind --help  # for a list of command-line options.
+    ./kratomd --help  # for a list of command-line options.
-    ./indocoind -daemon # to start the indocoin daemon.
+    ./kratomd -daemon # to start the kratom daemon.
-    ./indocoind help    # When the daemon is running, to get a list of RPC commands
+    ./kratomd help    # When the daemon is running, to get a list of RPC commands